ActianCorp/Vector-Docker/README.md

 and a new container will be created, and Vector will be started.
 Running the container this way will show you the Vector startup log details, and then pause, requiring you to hit Ctrl-C at the end before you can log into the container.
 Alternatively, starting the container via:

-  `docker -d run --name vector actian/vector:community`
+  `docker run --name vector -d actian/vector5.0:community`

 with the -d for 'daemon' flag will return control to the command-line immediately, and will not print startup details onto standard out - these can be seen via Docker logs or through Kitematic instead, if needed.